Q: Is there camping in the park?

 A: No, but campgrounds are located in the Santa Fe National Forest just north of the park on NM Highway 63.
 For more information, contact the Pecos District Ranger Station of the Santa Fe National Forest, Box 429, Pecos, NM 87552 or call (505) 757-6121.

 Q: Is the Glorieta Battlefield open to the public?

 A: Yes.
 Please contact the Visitor Center (505-757-7241) for more information about guided tours and for a gate code to enter the battlefield trail.

 A:The Pigeon's Ranch Unit of the Glorieta Battlefield is located on NM 50 approximately four miles northwest of the Visitor Center.

 A: Construction of the E.E.
 Fogelson Visitor Center began in 1983, and the building opened to the public in August 1984.

 Q: What is the park's connection with the actress Greer Garson?

-Q: What is the difference between a National Historical Park and a National Monument?
+Q: What is the difference between a National Historical Park, National Monument, and National Park?

 Q: What is the park's connection with Jemez Pueblo?